illinoisdata/DeepOLA/baselines/presto/setup_readme.md

 hdfs dfs -put supplier.tbl /tpch_data
 ```

-<p>To set up the Database on HDFS, I used the following DDL Commands to create the tables in Hive </p>
+<h2>Switch into your database in hive and use the following DDL Commands to create the tables </h2>

 ```
 CREATE EXTERNAL TABLE CUSTOMER (